auth0-sandbox/auth0-application-development/module04-instructions.md

 1. Terminate all three applications in Run/Debug.

-## Part 3: A word about asynchronous tming
+## Part 4: A word about asynchronous timing

 Everything worked up to this point, but there will be an issue if the getClientAccessToken is used at the top level of server.js before the main thread is released.